-Bellatrixalso known in Iceland as Kolrassa KrókrídandiCountry of origin:Iceland Type of music generally:Strange, experimental alternative over-the-top rock; later music is less experimental and more pop Status:Most recent release, it's all true, 2000 See also:Seem to have no web presence currently (10/05) Comparisons:Mix Björk, Miranda Sex Garden, Kristeen Young, and Siouxsie & The Banshees and you might come somewhere near approaching Bellatrix.
+Bellatrixalso known in Iceland as Kolrassa KrókríδandiCountry of origin:Iceland Type of music generally:Strange, experimental alternative over-the-top rock; later music is less experimental and more pop Status:Final release, it's all true (2000) See also:Bellatrix's MySpace page Comparisons:Mix Björk, Miranda Sex Garden, Kristeen Young, and Siouxsie & The Banshees and you might come somewhere near approaching Bellatrix.
 (Neile) Covers/own material:Own General comments:Wild, strange, as off-the-wall as their Icelandic compatriate Björk in her wilder moments, and the extravagance of the vocals are slightly reminiscent of her, but the sound is much harder rock, though the compositions are just as creative and individual.
 Really noisy and weird and fun rock with matching vocals and violin.
 A distinctive, unique, and lively rock sound.
 It's hard to know what to say about them except how different they are.
 It took me a lot of listening to really love their sound (I found it noisy at first) but now I adore it.
 Their newer work is much more accessible, but still edgy and wild.
-(Neile) Recommended first album:it's all true is probably the most accessible and available by my favourite is Kynjasögur/Stranger Tales Recordings:
+(Neile) Recommended first album:it's all true is probably the most accessible and available, but my favourite is Kynjasögur/Stranger Tales by far.
+(Neile) Recordings:

 drápa ep (Old Poem)Released as by Kolrassa Krókrídandi

 Release info:1992—smekkleysa (Iceland)—29 Availability:Iceland Ecto priority:Recommended if Bellatrix interests you Comments:Even from this early a date the band's individual sound was fully developed.
 This is just as good as their later releases.
-(Neile) Kynjasögur/Stranger TalesRelease info:Kynjasögur (released as by Kolrassa Krókrídandi): 1994—smekkleysa sm.hf, po box 710, 121 reykjavík sími 13737 simbréf 13730—SM47CD Availability:Kynjasögur: Iceland Ecto priority:Highly recommended for fans of loud and strange rock Group members:Elíza M. Geirsdóttir—vocals, violin Comments:This album was released in Iceland as Kynjasögur by Kolrassa Krókrídandi and late rerecorded with vocals in English as Stranger Tales by Bellatrix.
+(Neile) Kynjasögur/Stranger TalesRelease info:Kynjasögur (released as by Kolrassa Krókrídandi): 1994—smekkleysa sm.hf—SM47CD Availability:Kynjasögur: Iceland Ecto priority:Highly recommended for fans of loud and strange rock Group members:Elíza M. Geirsdóttir—vocals, violin Comments:This album was released in Iceland as Kynjasögur by Kolrassa Krókrídandi and later rerecorded with vocals in English as Stranger Tales by Bellatrix.
 Same band, same sound, vocals in different languages and different band names.
 Not dancey at all—amazing vocal rock.
-This is strong stuff and takes some listening to appreciate, but I love both versions of this album enough to be certain that I will spend that time.
+This is strong stuff and takes some listening to appreciate, but I love both versions of this album.
 (Neile) Köld Eru Kvennarád (Don't Trust Plotting Women)Released as by Kolrassa Krókrídandi

 |